ritza-co/simpletechguides.com/comparisons/2025-vercel-vs-render.md

 - **Vercel → Render:** 1-4 weeks for a medium application.
 It will require refactoring serverless functions into traditional HTTP handlers, replacing Vercel APIs, and rearchitecting features like ISR.
 The upside: background tasks you outsourced (because Vercel can't handle them) move to Render's native workers, simplifying your stack.
 - **Render → Vercel:** It's difficult if you use background workers, cron jobs, WebSockets, or tasks longer than 13 minutes.
 You'd need external services (queues, job runners, WebSocket proxies) to replace Render's built-in capabilities.
 This is moving backward in capability.
 - **Render → Traditional Hosting:** It would take days or hours.
 Render's architecture mirrors Heroku's, which in turn mirrors standard server deployments.
 Your web service becomes an `npm start` command on a VPS.
 Background workers become systemd services or PM2 processes.
 Managed PostgreSQL exports to any Postgres provider.
-The deployment model is conventional—no platform-specific abstractions to unwind.
+The deployment model is conventional: no platform-specific abstractions to unwind.

 #### The Next.js Factor